2 0 2 6 A A P C O N F E R E N C E

 The panel will focus on critical thinking in practice: not as abstract theory, but as a set of structured tools that can help people reason more clearly, make better decisions and navigate complex professional and public contexts.

-This event will be especially relevant for community stakeholders, public servants, government agencies, educators, organisational leaders and anyone interested in improving the quality of decision-making across professional and community settings.
+Especially relevant for community stakeholders, public servants, government agencies, educators, organisational leaders and anyone interested in improving the quality of decision-making across professional and community settings.

 Wednesday 8 July 2026